Due to the rapidly changing picture of Covid, the information on this page will be regulary updated as guidelines change.

 If you are 39 years or younger, you will be offered the Pfizer or Moderna vaccine.

-More information about vaccines when you are pregnant or breast feeding can be foiund here.
+Covid vaccines are safe in pregnancy.
+More information about vaccines when you are pregnant or breast feeding can be found here.

 Where can I get a vaccine